 Peter Graves (Steven Anders), George O’Hanlon, Jr. (David Anders), Kathleen Quinlan (Deborah Anders), Verna Bloom (Jenny), Michael James Wixted (Michael), Noble Willingham (Jim Clancy), Jay W. McIntosh (Barbara Anders), Ken Sansom (Jack McFadden), Dan Barrows (Man #1), Doug Chapin (Tom Chaney)

 The film is a venture into the Last People on Earth theme.
 This was popular in the nuclear war films that came out in the 1950s – see the likes of Five (1951), Day the World Ended (1955), The World, The Flesh and the Devil (1958) and Last Woman on Earth (1960).
 Where Have All the People Gone drops the nuclear war theme – after toying with it as a possible explanation for a time – and becomes the first of the Mysterious Catastrophe films in which an event of unexplained origin clears the Earth out of people.
-In particular, the film here feels like it had strong influence over The Quiet Earth (1985), which had a very similar plot about half-dozen people inhabiting an entire country and everyone else having disappeared leaving behind empty clothes.
-See also the subsequent likes of Vanishing on 7th Street (2010), the South Korean The End of the Animal (2010), the Hong Kong film The Midnight After (2014) and Bokeh (2017).
+In particular, it feels as though Where Have All the People Gone had a strong influence over The Quiet Earth (1985), which had a very similar plot about half-dozen people inhabiting an entire country and everyone else having disappeared, leaving behind empty clothes.
+See also the subsequent likes of Vanishing on 7th Street (2010), the South Korean The End of the Animal (2010), The Last Seven (2010), the Hong Kong film The Midnight After (2014), Bokeh (2017) and Alone (2017).

 John Llewellyn Moxey was a British director who first appeared with City of the Dead/Horror Hotel (1959), one of the early films of the English horror cycle.
 After a handful of other films and work on British tv, Moxey moved to the USA and became a prolific tv director.
 His other genre work includes tv movies such as The House That Would Not Die (1970), The Last Child (1971), A Taste of Evil (1971), the classic The Night Stalker (1972), Gene Roddenberry’s Genesis II (1973), The Power Within (1979), No Place to Hide (1981), I, Desire (1982), The Cradle Will Fall (1983), and numerous episodes of various tv series, even the pilot for Charlie’s Angels (1976-81).